-As well as choosing the right antifouling paint, the application of antifouling is important.
+When it comes to painting your boat, antifouling is perhaps one of the most dreaded taskes.
+The choice of antifouling paint as well as its application is important.
 Antifoulings have to do a tough job in many locations, so it makes sense to ensure they're applied in the best possible conditions.

 How to apply antifouling paint: